-- In movie recording, check the [: Shutter btn function for movies] setting ().
+- For movie recording, check the [Shutter btn function for movies] setting (, ).

 The menu screen shows fewer tabs and items.

-- Certain tabs and items are not shown in Basic Zone modes or movie recording.
+- Certain tabs and options do not appear in Basic Zone or for Live View shooting and movie recording.

 The display starts with My Menu, or the tab alone is displayed.